Condo Hotels

 Condo hotels have many drawbacks:

-Condo Hotels not such a Good Deal
+Condo Hotels May Not be a Good Deal

 Apr 8, 2008 - It seems that condo hotels are a lousy investment, at least for now, for those people who bought at the top of the real estate bubble.
 Hotels are a risky business because occupancy rates depends on the economy, weather, and competition.
 Condo hotels allowed developers to transfer some of their risk to investors of the condo units, which may have caused the developers to build more than they would have otherwise, adding too much capacity for an area.